yutui1281461/storm/DEVELOPER.md

 Unit tests and Integration tests are an essential part of code contributions.

-To mark a Java test as a Java integration test, add the annotation `@Category(IntegrationTest.class)` to the test class definition as well as to its hierarchy of superclasses.
+To mark a Java test as a Java integration test, add the annotation `@IntegrationTest` to the test class definition or test method.
+Make sure the test is a JUnit 5 test.
 Java integration tests can be in the same package as Java unit tests.

 ```java
     @Category(IntegrationTest.class)